home-assistant/home-assistant.io/source/_integrations/blebox.markdown

 Phase one requires generating the compatible webhook in Home Assistant:
 1. Open Home Assistant application and navigate to Automations and Scenes.
 2. Click on "Create Automation"
-3. Choose te "Webhook" as the trigger type
+3. Choose the "Webhook" as the trigger type
 4. Click on the "cog" icon next to the webhook ID allow the GET method
 5. Copy the webhook URL to clipboard by clicking the "copy" icon next to the webhook ID
 6. and save it for later reference